levythu/Gurgling/README.md

 #### `func (Router)Last(processor Cattail) Router`
 Mount a cattail to the end of the router.
-`type Cattail func(Request, io.Writer)` is a function that will always get executed after the request is handled by normal routers and midwares.
+`type Cattail func(Request, Response)` is a function that will always get executed after the request is handled by normal routers and midwares.
 In such circumstance, the response header is certainly to be sent.
 So providing `Response` is useless.
 However, a `io.Writer` is still provided for appending data, although not recommended.
 Like `Router.Use()`, all the Cattail will get executed in the order they are mounted in codes.

 #### `func (Router)Get([mountpoint string,] processor Tout) Router`